lammps/lammps/doc/src/pair_snap.rst

 The keyword *switchinnerflag* activates an additional switching function that smoothly turns off contributions to the SNAP potential from neighbor atoms at short separations.
-If *switchinnerflag* is set to 1 then the additional keywords *Sinner* and *Dinner* must also be provided.
+If *switchinnerflag* is set to 1 then the additional keywords *sinner* and *dinner* must also be provided.
 Each of these is followed by *nelements* values, where *nelements* is the number of unique elements appearing in appearing in the LAMMPS pair_coeff command.
 The element order should correspond to the order